tytydraco/yessleep/out/You_and_me_always_forever.md

 "Good enough for me," she said with a wink.

-I paused for moment.
+I paused for a moment.
 "Yesterday something weird happened, though.
 And again today."

 I was hesitant to open the doors on crazy, especially as it involved her deceased brother.
 But she told me to *'spit it the fuck out'*, and that prompted me to tell her what had happened the night before and earlier that day.